2 California wildfires last year blamed on electrical lines

 Nearly 15.6 square miles (40 square kilometers) were scorched, and four buildings were damaged.

-California Resources Corp., a publicly traded oil and gas exploration and production company, said in a statement that Southern California Edison was at fault.
+California Resources Corp., a publicly traded oil and gas exploration and production company, claimed in a statement that Southern California Edison was at fault.

 The fire started when Southern California Edison “reenergized its power distribution to our field after a power safety shutdown without giving us prior notice and opportunity to inspect our equipment,” it said.